History of Community ISD

-On July 28, 1947 the County School Trustees of Collin County, Texas passed an order grouping the Josephine ISD, Nevada School District, Lavon School District, Millwood School District, Mt.
-Piscah School District and McMinn School District for the purpose of establishing and operating a rural high school.
-The District was named The Community Rural High School.
+On July 28, 1947, the County School Trustees of Collin County, Texas passed an order grouping the Josephine ISD, Nevada School District, Lavon School District, Millwood School District, Mt.
+Piscah School District, and McMinn School District (Copeville School would join soon after) for the purpose of establishing and operating a rural high school.
+The District was named the Community Rural High School.
 The school opened with 235 students in 12 grades.
 There were nine graduates in the inaugural class of 1948:

 Written during the District's Golden Anniversary year (1997-98), this facinating overview was submitted by Aletha Ivy Hargrave (Class of 1948), one of the nine seniors in the first graduating class of Community Rural High School.
 It is a first hand account of how the Seniors of '48 were given the honor of choosing the school song, mascot and colors.